usnistgov/ccu_validation_scoring/README.md

 ## <a name="setup">Setup</a>

 The tools mentioned above are included in a Python package.
-They can be run under a shell terminal and have been confirmed to work under OS X and Linux.
+They can be run under a shell terminal and have been confirmed to work under OS X and Ubuntu.